Health Benefits of Pecans

 - Reduce your risk of cancer: Many people eat tree nuts to lower their chances of being diagnosed with different types of cancers.
 What makes pecans especially good for your health in this category is that the presence of ellagic acid may protect your body against DNA changes associated with cancer development.

 - Lower chances of cognitive disease: n addition to helping your system naturally fight against cancer, pecans may also keep diseases like Parkinson’s and Alzheimer’s from developing as quickly.

 - Contribute to heart health: Here’s another reason to love America’s native nut: It loves you back.
 Pecans are healthy for you and your heart.
 Eating a few pecans per day as part of a nutritious diet can lower cholesterol levels and boost levels of “good” fats.

 Pecans are a Great Source of Magnesium

 Magnesium is a key mineral in the human body, playing a significant role in building strong bones and allowing nerves to function properly.
-Magnesium provides anti-inflammatory benefits, reduces blood pressure, and reduces risk of stroke.
-A single serving of pecans contains nearly 10% of your recommended daily intake of magnesium.
+Magnesium provides anti-inflammatory benefits, reduces blood pressure, and reduces the risk of stroke.
+A single serving of natural pecans contains nearly 10% of your recommended daily intake of magnesium.